kousuke-nakano/jQMC/README.md

 ## Known issues
 - On CPUs, **`jQMC` is significantly slower than other QMC packages written in compiled languages (e.g., C++ or Fortran) although all the implemented functions are `jit`-compiled and `vmap`-vectorized by `JAX`.
-Further improvements are needed on both the algorithmic and implementation fronts.
-As this is an initial release, there remain many bottlenecks and hot spots to address.** Please use GPUs with a large number of walkers to achieve comparable speed.
+Please use GPUs with a large number of walkers to achieve comparable speed.
 - Atomic force calculations with **solid (sperical) harmonics GTOs** are much slower than energy and energy-optimization calculations due to the very slow compilations of dlnPsi/dR and de_L/dR. This is because `grad`, `jvp`, and `vjp` are slow for these terms for some reason.
 A more detailed analysis will be needed.
 Please use **cartesian GTOs** to do those calculations
 - Periodic boundary condition calculations are not supoorted yet.
 It will be implemented in the future as `JAX` supports `complex128`.
 Work in progress.

 ## Ongoing works
-- Improving the computational performance of VMC and LRDMC.
-The current implementation remains slow due to several reasons (especially for LRDMC); however, substantial speedups should be possible with code optimization.
 - Implementing periodic boundary conditions (PBC), at least at the Gamma point (i.e., using a real-space wave function).